AliNisarAhmed/my-notes/dotnet-C#/C#.md

 - The `HasValue` property indicates whether a nullable type contains a value or is `null`.

-- You can retrieve the value of a nonnull nullable type by reading the Valueproperty
+- You can retrieve the value of a nonnull nullable type by reading the Value property

   ```csharp
     int? i = null;